RohanLodhi/unishell/README.md

 # unishell
-A platform independent UNIX shell.
+A platform independent UNIX shell written in C++.